Sparksbox

 In California, for instance, certain felonies are disqualifying, while others aren't.
 Different states have different thresholds.

 Doing this manually is expensive.
 Doing it wrong is even more expensive.
-A hiring error can cascade: hire someone with a disqualifying background, and you can lose your operating license.
-Hire someone in a protected class and make a screening error, and you're exposed to discrimination claims.
+A hiring error can cascade: hire someone with a disqualifying background, and you can invite licensing scrutiny.
+Screen candidates in a way that creates disparate impact, and you're exposed to discrimination claims.

 *The tension between efficiency and accountability: automating hiring in a regulated industry.*